 For resistance trainers, protein is one of the important sources of nutrients and an important intake element for increasing strength, endurance, and speed.

-The amino acids in protein are important components for the construction of human tissues.
-From our muscles, organs, bones, to some enzymes, antibodies, etc., protein can be found.
+The amino acids in proteins are important components for the construction of human tissues.
+From our muscles, organs, and bones, to some enzymes, antibodies, etc., protein can be found.

 Therefore, adequate protein intake is very important for maintaining body functions.